Academic Catalog

 Total Credits20

-Data science majors satisfy the Writing Requirement for Majors by completing DSCI 3200W Analyzing Social Issues with Data.
-They complete the liberal arts core Writing Requirement with three other writing-intensive courses (CORE 1000W The Reflective Woman, CORE 3990W Global Search for Justice, and any other writing-intensive course in another department).
+Data science majors satisfy the Writing Requirement for Majors by completing DSCI 3000W Data Ethics, Governance & Social Impact and DSCI 3200W Analyzing Social Issues with Data.
+They complete the liberal arts core Writing Requirement with two other writing-intensive courses (CORE 1000W The Reflective Woman and CORE 3990W Global Search for Justice).

 Fall Term